sophiabanda/letsmeet/README.md

 # To run locally

 ```
-Inside that directory, you can run several commands:
+Inside the directory, you can run several commands:

   npm start
     Starts the development server.